Setting up a Nikola site is really easy. You will need a few minutes’ time and a Python (3.3+; 2.7 partially supported) interpreter.

 pip.
 Keep in mind that those packages might be outdated and that we don’t support versions that are too old.
 Proceed with care!

-Python.h not found, you need to install development packages for Python.
+Python.h, you need to install development packages for Python (eg. python3-dev or python3-devel).

 You can also install Nikola from GitHub.
 This will get you the code that is still under development.
 It probably has bugs, but there are often new features or bugfixes.